-Flat Rate Repair: Flat Rate Repair is available for the majority of standard products in the field.
+Flat Rate Repair: Flat Rate Repair is available for many of the standard mechanical products and some of the electronic products in the field.
 This program offers you repair service for your products with the advantage of knowing in advance what the cost will be.
-All repair work carries the standard Woodward service warranty (Woodward Product and Service Warranty 5-01-1205) on replaced parts and labor.

-Flat Rate Remanufacture: Flat Rate Remanufacture is very similar to the Flat Rate Repair option with the exception that the unit will be returned to you in "like-new" condition and carry with it the full standard Woodward product warranty (Woodward Product and Service Warranty 5-01-1205).
+Flat Rate Remanufacture: Flat Rate Remanufacture is very similar to the Flat Rate Repair option, with the exception that the unit will be returned to you in "likenew" condition.
 This option is applicable to mechanical products only.